gargpriyank/IBM-Edge-Workshop/docs/ieam42-agent-deploy.md

 # IBM Edge Application Manager (IEAM) 4.2 Agent - Installation

-This project contains the bash scripts to auomate the deployment of the IEAM 4.2 agent.
+This page contains the bash scripts code to automate the deployment of the IEAM 4.2 agent.

 ## Content